mkmadd/ud858/README.md

 The getFeaturedSpeaker() endpoint then retrieves the list of speaker keys for
 a given conference from the memcache, then fetches all the speaker/session
 names for each, constructs a message, and returns it.

+## How to Run

+Navigate to [conf-jeeves](https://conf-jeeves.appspot.com/_ah/api/explorer) and try out all the functions.
+All the endpoint methods associated with conferences remain the same.
+New
+methods added are:
+* createSpeaker(SpeakerForm) - create Speaker entities.
+A name field
+is required, the rest are optional.
+A websafeKey is returned that
+can be used in the speaker field of a new Session object.
+* getSpeakers() - returns a list of all Speakers in the datastore.
+* createSession(SessionForm, websafeConferenceKey) - create a session
+as a child of given conference key.  (typeOfSession defaults to
+'lecture' and duration defaults to 30 min.)
+* getConferenceSessions(websafeConferenceKey) - get all sessions in
+conference with given key.
+* getConferenceSessionsByType(websafeConferenceKey, typeOfSession) -
+get all sessions of given type in conference with given key.
+* getSessionsBySpeaker(websafeSpeakerKey) - returns all sessions
+presented by speaker with given key across all conferences.
+* addSessionToWishlist(websafeSessionKey) - adds session with given
+key to wishlist in user's profile, regardless of registration status.
+Returns new wishlist.
+* getSessionsInWishlist() - returns all sessions in users wishlist.
+* getSessionsByDateAndCity(date, city) - returns all sessions across
+all conferences that occur in given city on given date
+* getSessionsWithStartTimesWithin(websafeConferenceKey, date, startTime,
+window) - returns all sessions in conference with given key on given
+date that have a startTime within number of minutes given by window.
+* getSessionsBeforeStartTimeNoType(type, startTime) - return all
+sessions that occur before given startTime not (solely) of given type.
+* getFeaturedSpeaker(websafeConferenceKey) - returns announcement
+string with names of featured speaker(s) and the sessions they are
+presenting.